viictorjs/Refrapy/README.md

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/refrapy_logo.png)

 Refrapy is a Python software with a graphical interface for seismic refraction data analysis.
 It is based on two modules: Refrapick and Refrainv.

-Dependencies:
+The Refrapick program is used to deal with seismic sections and pick first breaks.
+The Refrainv program is used to run a time-terms and a traveltimes tomography inversion.
+The latter is powered by pyGIMLi (https://www.pygimli.org/).

+The software relies on some packages, listed below:
    ```
    numpy
    matplotlib